-In addition to the two above, the following book is recommended:
+In addition to the two above, the following book is also helpful:

-Rowland, Donald T. 2003.
+3) Rowland, Donald T. 2003.
 Demographic Methods and Concepts.
 Oxford: Oxford University Press.

 This is a very practical introduction to demographic analysis, with many exercises and examples.
 Chapters on the life table and population projections are especially useful as they provide step-by-step guides on these methods.